amikael/HELFI/README.md

 ## How To Cite or Attribute the Copyrighted

-The HELFI corpus is a combination of copyrighted and public domain resources.
 The HELFI corpus and the information of its components can be cited through this reference:

 > Anssi Yli-Jyrä, Josi Purhonen, Matti Liljeqvist, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, Valtter Luoto, authors.
 (2020).
 HELFI: a Hebrew-Greek-Finnish Parallel Bible Corpus with Cross-Lingual Morpheme Alignment  _Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020)_, Marseille, France, 11-16 May 2020.
 European Language Resources Association (ELRA).

-This article contains the attributions for the following copyrighted components of the HELFI:
+The HELFI corpus is a combination of copyrighted and public domain resources.
+The above article (Yli-Jyrä et al 2020) contains the attributions for the following copyrighted components of the HELFI:

 * The lemma and morphology data of the Hebrew Bible are licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 For attribution purposes, credit the Open Scriptures Hebrew Bible Project (https://hb.openscriptures.org/).